0-60 mph Time

 The Portofino, however, offers superior interior features where it counts.
 For starters, the Portofino seats four while the AMG GT only seats two — not only can you driving a higher-performing car with the Ferrari, but you can share it with more people, too.
 As a practical matter, it also edges out the Mercedes in terms of usable cargo space, with 10.3 cubic feet vs. the AMG GT C’s 10.1 cubic feet.

-The Portofino is a world-class performer even among other supercars, and it shows when you compare it to the likes of the Mercedes-Benz AMG GT.
-It’s only reasonable for any enthusiast to seek to buy a Ferrari, and you can do just that when you contact Continental AutoSports, whether you’re based in St. Louis or Indianapolis.
+The Portofino is a world-class performer even among other supercars, and it shows when you compare it to the likes of the Mercedes-Benz AMG GT — and you’ll find that the Roma outperforms the AMG GT-C as well.
+It’s only reasonable for any enthusiast to seek to buy a Ferrari, and you can do just that when you contact Continental AutoSports Ferrari, whether you’re based in Indianapolis or Milwaukee.
 Our home is the Chicago area, but we’re happy to facilitate the purchase of Ferrari vehicles with buyers across the United States.